 I celebrated my place in the food chain last night.
 I can only bake so many cakes and pastries before instincts kick in, and a big bloody steak ends up in the skillet.
 The mighty porterhouse steak was the victim last night.
-It tried to escape, yes it did.
+It tried to escape, oh yes it did.
 Not a chance.
 Today at that other cooking blog, we’re cooking steak.
-A Porterhouse steak to be specific, this guy features 2 different muscles, the tenderloin, and the short loin, separated (or bridged) by the T shape bone which also gives its name to the popular t-bone steak.
+A Porterhouse steak to be specific.
+This guy features 2 different muscle groups, the tenderloin, and the short loin, separated (or bridged) by the T shape bone which also gives its name to the popular t-bone steak.
 A porterhouse steak is very similar to a t-bone steak but the amount of tenderloin muscle is higher.
-I’m sure there are plenty of controversies and disagreements out there in regards to what really constitutes a porterhouse or t-bone steak .
-But that won’t distract us from what really matters here: How to cook this thing, basically.
+I’m sure there are plenty of controversies and disagreements out there in regards to what really constitutes a porterhouse or t-bone steak, but that won’t distract us from what really matters here: How to cook this thing, basically.

-The idea of cooking something like this can be frightening to some (I’ve been there may times, it is indeed a thick steak, almost 2 inches thick!).
+The idea of cooking something like this can be frightening (I’ve been there may times, it is indeed a thick steak, almost 2 inches thick!).
 Others find it a pleasure (I include myself in this group now).
-No matter which side of that fence you’re on, let’s agree on something first.
-Overcooking a beautiful cut of meat like this has to be a crime…. at least in my overly dramatic opinion.
-What I am trying to say I guess… look elsewhere for anything cooked above medium rare, or at least give it a try, cook it to a nice rare or medium rare doneness first and then judge, you won’t be disappointed 🙂 Now that we got this out of the way, let’s salt and pepper this puppy and get that skillet searing hot.
+No matter which side of that fence you’re on, let’s agree on something first: Overcooking a beautiful cut of meat like this has to be a crime (ask Anthony Bourdain).
+But hey, you might like your porterhouse well done.. who knows… up to you (One day I will write a post about medium rare steak and why it is the best thing that ever happened to me, one day).
+Let’s salt and pepper this puppy and get that skillet searing hot.
 And just to remain civilized, let’s include some green things to go with it.
 I love spinach.
 I’m not gonna lie.

 1 porterhouse steak

 Salt and Pepper to taste

 3 smashed garlic cloves